cerc-io/stack-orchestrator/README.md

 ## Setup
 ### User Mode
-Developer mode runs the orchestrator from a "binary" single-file release.
+User mode runs the orchestrator from a "binary" single-file release and does not require special Python environment setup.
+Use this mode unless you plan to make changes to the orchestrator source code.
 #### Prerequisites
 Stack Orchestrator is a Python3 CLI tool that runs on any OS with Python3 and Docker.
 Tested on: Ubuntu 20/22.